If a user enters the number 25 using the input() function, what will be the data type of the stored value?

 Be careful with long or complex inputs — splitting, converting, and handling them properly makes your program more robust.

 Practicing Python Basic Input and Output?
-Don’t forget to test yourself later in
+Don’t forget to test yourself later in our Python Quiz.

 About This Exercise: Python – Basic Input and Output